gnolang/gno/docs/REVELATIONS.md

 Finally, a note concerning this material for those who may be offended by it:
 I'm not a martyr, I know how to forgive, how to identify and construct win-win scenarios, and I know how to build tools for societal scale coordination.
-Beware of the karmic repercussions of silencing my work, which is all in the name of good human progress.
+Beware of the karmic repercussions of silencing my work, which is all inevitable and in the name of good human progress.
 So, leave me the fuck alone, because crypto isn't going back in the bottle, and we all need a reasonable transition to prevent global calamaity, from which even your underground bases and mountains won't defend you.

 ## Covid19